eutampieri/xenorchestra/README.md

 For verification of SHA256 checksum the XVA file can be downloaded directly and verified/imported.
 XVA Direct Download https://srv-file19.gofile.io/download/Kt6nJu/20200722T183158Z%20-%20XOCE.xva

+# Self-signed SSL

+If you are running this internally (on a secured LAN and need SSL (recommended) follow the below steps to create a self-signed SSL key and certificate.

+## Generate your key and cert

+    sudo openssl req -x509 -nodes -days 3650 -newkey rsa:4096 -keyout /etc/ssl/private/key.pem -out /etc/ssl/certs/certificate.pem

+Now edit the xo-server.toml file

+    vi /opt/xen-orchestra/packages/xo-server/.xo-server.toml

+Comment or edit the port from 80 to 443 and add the cert and key to the appropriate locations

+    port = 443
+    cert = '/etc/ssl/certs/certificate.pem'
+    key = '/etc/ssl/private/key.pem'

+Restart xo-server.service

+    systemctl restart xo-server.service

+Reload your XOCE website using SSL (https://your-host-ip)

 # Problems?

 Check out our [Troubleshooting Page](https://github.com/Jarli01/xenorchestra_installer/blob/master/TROUBLESHOOTING.md)!